-In these simple yet revolutionary creative writing workshops, which happen at our special storymaking headquarters at Skainos Square in East Befast, we lead groups through a writing adventure: Everyone works together and individually to begin a brand-new story.
+In these simple yet revolutionary creative writing workshops we lead groups through a writing adventure: Everyone works together and individually to begin a brand-new story.

 1. A group begins to talk about stories — ones they love, then ones they imagine.
 They dream up characters, setting and conundrums; wishes, fears and obstacles.
 They vote, they quibble … and then they begin to write.